microshare/microshare.github.io/docs/2/general-user/quick-start/access-my-apps.md

 ## 3. Navigate on my Account
 ---------------------------------------

-Once you have logged in and chosen the identity that corresponds to what you are looking for you will be able to use the different Microshare tools.
+Once you have logged in and chosen the identity that corresponds to what you are looking for you will be able to use the different Microshare® tools.

 To get started your homepage is full of applications.
 Just click on one of them to launch it and you will be able to see and use your data easily.